jonambas/react-delver/README.md

 # react-delver

-`react-delver` is a React component analysis tool.
+`react-delver` is a design system analysis tool.
 Delver provides a CLI, Node API, and a standalone environment that can be used or deployed with your component or design system documentation.

-`react-delver` will turn:
+`react-delver` can parse JSX, and will turn:

 ```js
 function App() {